AlThorman/HR-Analysis-Employee-Termination-Prediction/README.md

 ## Project Motivation
 Motivation behind this project includes answer to following questions:

 • What is the overall diversity profile of the organization?

-• What are our best recruiting sources if we want to ensure a diverse organization?
+• What are the best recruiting sources if we want to ensure a diverse organization?

 • Are there areas of the company where pay is not equitable?

 ## File Description